Eflalkryz/FixedPointIteration/README.md

 # FixedPointIteration
 Program has 3 part.
 Backend part get values from JavaScript document and make fixed point iteration on these values.
 User can see root and the graph on web.
+In this program, Python and JavaScript-HTML documents are linked together using the Flask library.
+It is aimed to create a website that implements the fixed point iteration method, which is one of the numerical root finding methods.